NOAKES: WILL ACADEMIC ‘MOBSTERS’ SILENCE HIM?

 Prof Amaboo ‘Ames’ Dhai

 In legal parlance, the prosecution did not “discover” the file to the defence team.
 And for good reason, as it turned out.
-Emailed correspondence between Dhai and Terblanche shows them going far beyond their remit.
-Both also demonstrate significant bias against Noakes
+Emailed correspondence between Dhai and Terblanche shows them going far beyond their legal and ethical remits.
+Both also make comments suggesting significant bias against Noakes

 Instead, she used the report to make the committee’s decision that the HPCSA should charge him.
-This breached the audi alteram partem principle (That’s Latin for “hear the other side”), as Noakes’s lawyers pointed out.
+According to Pike, this was a flagrant breach of the audi alteram partem principle.
+That’s Latin for “hear the other side”.
 It also breached his fundamental right to a fair trial.
+To date, she has not explained her conduct publicly.

 ‘The spell’ of UCT Faculty of Health Sciences